 Q: Are your chickens organic?

-A: Organic chicken is not used to make Lenard’s Chicken products.
-Organic certification is a complex process and Lenard’s Chicken is not a retailer of organic products.
+A: Organic chicken is not used to make Lenard’s products.
+Organic certification is a complex process and Lenard’s is not a retailer of organic products.

 Q: Do you supply free-range chicken?

-A: Free-range chicken is not used to make the general range of Lenard’s Chicken fresh products.
-Hot roast chickens sold at our new stores are free-range.
+A: Free-range chicken is not used to make the general range of Lenard’s fresh products.
+Hot roast chickens sold at some stores are free-range.
 If requested by customers and where demand can be demonstrated, some stores do sell fresh free-range chicken and this would be clearly identified by its packaging or signage.
 Free-range chicken is identified with the Free Range Egg and Poultry Association logo.

-Q. Are chickens supplied to Lenard’s Chicken Halal Certified?
+Q. Are chickens supplied to Lenard’s Halal Certified?

-Q: Are the chickens that Lenard’s Chickens sell fed hormones?
+Q: Are the chickens that Lenard’s sell fed hormones?

 A: The use of hormones (or steroids) was banned more than 40 years ago – and this ban is strictly enforced in Australia and around the world.
 Advertising that claims ‘no added hormones’ is not differentiating a product, but instead stating an industry-wide regulation.